 The phrase ‘Return to your tents’ is an expression that means the leadership has either failed or been rejected, it also means each home is responsible for its imminent decisions as life goes forward.
 At verse 31 Moses is to become the recipient of an abundance of rules that are all a product of humanity’s failure to hear the Decalogue.
 In acquiescence to human need God will continue to instruct from a distance, through the establishment of Levitical religion.
-In this respect, God is distanced by humanity and hidden behind human need for religious practices.
+In this respect, God is distanced by humanity and hidden behind the ensuing need for ceremonial religious practices.

 Humanity requires sacrificial victims; God does not.
-This thought is a constant refrain from the prophets and the psalter; it is instructive to us.
+This thought is a constant refrain from the prophets and the Psalter; it is instructive to us.
 Sacrificial religion contains humanity’s violent rejection of God within limits.
 Humanity’s rejection of God is self-inflicted violence that escalates if not confined.